conversationai/conversationai-crowdsource/scripts/README.md

 [typescript](https://www.typescriptlang.org/) to write sensible JS code, and [yarn](https://yarnpkg.com/lang/en/).

-After you have installed node/npm using nvm, you can install the other global dependencies using:
+After you have installed node/npm using `nvm`, you can install the other global dependencies using:

 ```bash
 npm install -g typescript yarn ts-node